msqr/tidbits/defs/docs/release/README.bin.txt

 digital wallet.
 You can use it to store passwords, logins, URLs, or just about any small tidbit of data you might easily forget.
 You can then access all of this information by logging into Tidbits with your single Tidbits password.

 Tidbits is a web-based application which means you need an Internet-accessible server machine you can deploy it to (i.e. a hosting provider or your own personal server).

-Tidbits includes special support for certain mobile devices, such as the Palm Treo phones.
-If one of these devices is detected, Tidbits will run with a slimmed-down interface better suited to these devices.
+Tidbits has been designed for use with modern web browsers, including touch-based mobile browsers, and makes use of advanced HTML5 functionality.
+The UI scales from phone-sized devices to tablet-sized devices to full desktop browser sizes.
+It will not work properly in older browsers.

 INSTALLATION ==========================================================